appbaseio/reactivesearch/.github/CONTRIBUTING.md

 2. You can try the examples for any of the `web` components inside `/packages/web/examples` which will also pick the updated code as and when you make changes to the `/packages/web/src` files.

-3. Another way to try out the components is by checking into `/packages/playground` and running the storybook which also updates itself from the components inside `/packages/web/src`:
+3. Another way to try out the components is by checking into `/packages/playground` and running the storybook which also updates itself from the components inside `/packages/web/src`.

 ```bash
 yarn storybook
 ```

-**Note:** If you see any errors about missing dependencies please try running `yarn` inside the sub-directory you're at.
+**Note:** If you see any errors about missing dependencies, please try running `yarn` inside the sub-directory you're at.

 ## Native